nadiraurellia/nadiraurellia/README.md

 AURELLIA NADIRA PUTRI
 Hi everyone!
 I'm a curious beginner programmer whom excited to explore more about coding and data analytics.
-I'm curenntly learning Python and still digging more about python and other programming language.
+I'm currently learning Python and still digging deeper into Python and other programming languages.

-Skills:
-Learning: 1.
-Python
-          2. MySQL
-          3. R studio

 You can connect with me on my social media!
 *Instagram*: @nadiraurellia